General Condition Information

 - 2 Methylbutyrylglycinuria

 - 2-methylbutyryl-CoA dehydrogenase deficiency

-- This condition is most common among individuals of Hmong or Laotian descent
+- This condition is more common in Hmong or Laotian babies.

 What is Short/branched chain acyl-CoA dehydrogenase deficiency